Does the Moon Rise in the East

 02Velocity breakdown

-Why Earth's spin completely dominates
+Why Earth's spin dominates the hourly picture

 Angular velocity comparison in degrees per hour.
 Earth's rotation (blue) vs Moon's eastward orbital drift (teal) vs the net apparent motion your eye sees (white).
 Values are labelled directly on each bar.